I teach vinyasa yoga because I believe in the benefits of a strong, fluid and intelligent yoga practice.

 When I’m not on the mat teaching or delving into my own self-practice, you can find me being boss lady and holistic nutritionist over at Wholesome Wellness, where I specialise in all things women’s health, or you can find me lost in a book (normally about health and yoga), on a walk somewhere or on the beach, because that is my happy place.

 Yoga has given me my dream to travel around the world.
-I have spent time in Ashrams throughout India, Nepal, Sri Lanka, Israel and South East Asia, soaking in the vast cultural varieties of this world and receiving gratitude to the capability
+I have spent time in Ashrams throughout India, Nepal, Sri lanka, Israel and South East Asia, soaking in the vast cultural varieties of this world and receiving gratitude to the capability beyond our bodies.

-My passion for human connection and fascination to understand more beyond the mind is found through my yoga practise of Vinyasa flow, Hatha, Yin, Restorative and transpersonal counselling.
+My passion for human connection and fascination to understand more beyond the mind is found through my yoga practise of Vinyasa flow, Hatha, Yin, Retorative and transpersonal counselling.